tommasocarraro-sony/recsys-agent/README.md

 After the successful training of the model, you must start Docker.

-If you want to self-host your model, we suggest using [Qwen2.5-7B](https://ollama.com/library/qwen2.5:7b) (our code uses this model by default).
+If you want to self-host your model on the CPU, we suggest using [Qwen2.5-7B](https://ollama.com/library/qwen2.5:7b) (we tested this model a lot).
 To use this model, you should first download it from Ollama.

 To do so, be sure you have Ollama installed and then launch this command in your terminal: